Monorepo Management

 pnpm installto link the new package

 You can also create presentations manually.
-Create the folder structure and ensure the package.json uses catalog: specifiers:
+Create the folder structure and ensure the package.json uses catalog: and workspace: specifiers:

 mkdir -p presentations/manual-talk